Open-Tech-Foundation/cli-pbar/README.md

 progressBar.stop(true)
 ```

-- clear: boolean, default `false` - used to clear or remove the progress bar after stops
+- clear: `boolean`, default `false` - used to clear or remove the progress bar after stops

 ## License